 “There’s an insight for that.”
 “Don’t miss these essential insights.”
 “Are you getting the insights your business needs?”
 But what is the real definition of a Market Insight.

-If you were alive in the year 2017, it’s likely you heard the word “insight” too many times to count — in fact, it’s become many innovation market researchers’ favorite word.
+If you were alive in the year 2017, it’s likely you heard the word “insight” too many times to count — in fact, it’s become much innovation market researchers’ favorite word.
 But what exactly does it mean?

-First of all: What are market insights?
+First of all: What IS market insight?

 What it is

 Simply put, a market insight is the discovery of a relevant, actionable and previously unrealized reality about a target market as the result of deep, subjective data analysis.
-The goal of insight in marketing — especially when marketing a previously unused or unknown innovation — is to benefit both parties, meeting your target audience’s true needs and wants while simultaneously profiting.
+The goal of insight in marketing — especially when marketing previously unused or unknown innovation — is to benefit both parties, meeting your target audience’s true needs and wants while simultaneously profiting.
 In other words, the best market insights offer value for both the seller and the companies in need of the innovation.

 What it’s not

 Market insights are often confused or interchanged with data, knowledge or general feedback.
-While data has the potential to become an insight, data alone is simply numbers — only a real, breathing, thinking human can turn such knowledge into an insight.
+While data has the potential to become an insight, data alone is simply numbers — only a real, breathing, thinking humans can turn such knowledge into an insight.

 What’s the difference between insights and feedback?
 While feedback is a hard fact (“my car is big”), insights are more perceptive, with a hint of subjective wisdom (“my car is big, which makes me feel safer on the road”).
 The goal of a market insight is to bring understanding and clarity through the conveyance of fresh perspectives.